Joseph Benjamin (actor): Personal life

-Joseph was born on 9 November 1976, to a Kogi State indigene father and an Anambra State mother.
-Joseph Benjamin completed his primary school education in Benue State in the northern part of Nigeria and obtained his First School Leaving Certificate.
-After which he completed his secondary school education in Lagos State in the south western part of Nigeria and obtained his West African Senior School Certificate.
+Joseph was born on 9 November 1977, to a Kogi State indigene father and an Anambra State mother.
+Joseph Benjamin completed his primary school education in Benue State in the north-central part of Nigeria.
+He obtained his First School Leaving Certificate, after which he completed his secondary school education in Lagos State in the south-western part of Nigeria and obtained his West African Senior School Certificate.
 Joseph relocated to the United States in 2016, where he currently resides.
 He identifies as a born-again Christian.

 Career

 Early career

-Joseph made his movie debut in Crossroads, in 1991 (alongside Ramsey Nouah and Sandra Achums); however, his screen debut was earlier, when he appeared at age 12 in the television program Tales by Moonlight on NTA.
+Joseph made his movie debut in Crossroads, in 1995 (alongside Ramsey Nouah and Sandra Achums); however, his screen debut was earlier, when he appeared at age 12 in the television program Tales by Moonlight on NTA.

 Nolly breakthrough and TV personality

 Joseph has starred in several television series, including Edge of Paradise, in which he was being "crushed on" by his neighbor's daughter, and Super Story.
 His definite breakthrough in film came in the early 2010s, with roles in romantic-themed films such as Kiss and Tell, Tango With Me, which was nominated for five Africa Movie Awards, and Married but Living Single.
 He broke typecasting in 2013 by playing a detective in the 2013 crime thriller Murder at Prime Suites (MAPS), which was inspired by an actual criminal case in Lagos, Nigeria, in which a woman was murdered by someone she met on Facebook.
 Shortly after completing MAPS, Joseph joined the cast of Desperate Housewives Africa, the Nigerian remake of the American hit series, playing the role of Chuka Obi, housewife Kiki Obi's wealthy and domineering husband, opposite Kehinde Bankole.
 He co-hosted, with Adaora Oleh, MTN Project Fame West Africa between 2009 and 2016, and has appeared in TV and radio commercials.